 - Ask a Stupid Question...: Followed by a disbelieving My God, You Are Serious:Komisarz Przygoda: Do you always keep your money in the laundry basket?

-Kramer: Of course I do... and my marmelade and teeth powder in the sock drawer, you know?
+Kramer: Of course I do... and my marmelade and teeth powder in the sock drawer, don't you?

 - Bank Robbery: Aside from the main plot, Moks and Nuta are introduced when they rob a jewellery store.